Jimbolar/fortnite-location-selector/README.md

-# wheel-of-fortnite
+# fortnite-location-selector
-Having issues trying to work out where to drop in?...
+I would spend ages arguing with my friends with regards to where to drop in.
+This helped.